 This modern MIDI specification interfaces well with Bitwig Studio's pernote modulation capabilities.
-Many plug-ins (and probably more of them in the future) opt for this mode on their own, but during this early-adoption phase, enabling Force MPE Mode may help get the most out of your plug-ins and any fully-equipped hardware controllers.
+Many plug-ins (and probably more of them in the future) opt for this mode on their own, but during this earlyadoption phase, enabling Force MPE Mode may help get the most out of your plug-ins and any fully-equipped hardware controllers.
+This option and additional settings are also available from the device's Inspector Panel (see section 14.2.3.2).